- Warsaw day trip from Krakow

 - Small-group tour limited to 10 people ensures a more personalized experience

 What You Can Expect

-Continue walking down the Royal Route to the city’s historic center, Old Town, a UNESCO World Heritage Site.
-Admire the quaint atmosphere and medieval architecture as you saunter down cobblestone streets to Old Town Market Place, full of traditional Polish restaurants, cafés and shops.
+Continue to Lazienki Park, formerly a hunting ground.
+Pass the neoclassical Lazienki Palace before walking down the Royal Route to the city’s UNESCO-listed Old Town.
+Admire the medieval architecture as you stroll to the Old Town Market Place, full of traditional Polish cafes, restaurants and shops.

 Settle into a local restaurant for an authentic Polish lunch.
 (Sample menu listed in the Itinerary section.)
 After sating your appetite, soak up some free time to wander Warsaw independently before traveling back to your original departure point in Krakow.